dwws-ufes/2020-JurisProc/README.md

 5 - Execute os scripts do arquivo "inserts.sql" no banco jurisproc;

-6 - Execute o servidor;
+6 - Execute o servidor e use a aplicação.